mx1001/hardops_manual/docs/smartapply.md

 Modifiers early in the stack will be applied regardless.
 This is because they are considered integral to the construction and cannot be byassed.
 This doesn't matter if the mod is a bevel or not.

-The only mods up for consideration to not be applied is
+The only mods up for consideration to not be applied is:

 - Bevel (Weight / Angle) at the end of the stack
 - Mirror modifiers if more than one is present (one will be applied two will have one be ignored)
 - Weighted Normal (we aim to keep this at the end of the stack so it will generally be ignored on all cases)